 While the decision to breastfeed longer should be up to the mother, here are seven benefits you and your baby get from extended breastfeeding.

 1. Immunity Boost

-One of the top benefits babies get from breastfeeding is a boost in immunity.
-Most moms know about the immunity protection young infants get during the first months of life through breastfeeding.
+One of the top benefits to babies is a boost in immunity.
 Newborns are often too young to get some vaccinations, and their mother’s milk can provide some protection against disease.
 Pediatricians and researchers are also finding out more about how extended breastfeeding can offer additional immunity beyond the first year.
 Breastmilk is packed with powerful antibodies that are passed to your child.
 Some studies have shown these antibodies increase during extended breastfeeding.